Ecwid/security-bug-bounty/README.md

 * You must not attempt to gain access to, or interact with, any shops other than those created by you.
 * Rules for reporting must be followed.
 * Allow a reasonable amount of time for Ecwid to respond to your vulnerability report before publishing details of your exploit.

+## Contact

+For submission please contact us at whitehat AT ecwid.com